rekindle-blog/rekindle-blog.github.io/_posts/2022-03-23-passive-voice.md

 Writing is all about communication, and it typically involves attempting to convince your reader.
 But is the only way to do this by force and precision?
 The consensus is that the passive voice makes writing softer, and less direct, even vague.
 But should writing always be pointed?
 Should we evaluate it by the ratio of what we communicate to the amount of words used?
 Is the "strength"—a word used by Yoast—of writing determined by the number of active sentences?
 To answer all of those questions: No. Winsome writing, like compelling communication, need not be precise, direct, efficient, and forceful.

-## Let People Decide, Rather Than Plug-Ins
+## Let People, Rather Than Plug-Ins, Decide

-Without a doubt, applications and plug-ins such as Grammarly and Yoast have value.
+Without a doubt, applications and plug-ins such as Grammarly and Yoast add value.
 But let’s not confuse their desiccating evaluation of written text with what makes for good writing.
 The passive voice has a place.
 Persuasive prose cannot be measured by percentages, mostly because that’s not how humans read.
 Thus Wendell Berry is correct when he [writes](http://www.crosscurrents.org/berryspring2003.htm "Wendell Berry on Writing"), "I would like to be a better writer, and for that I need help from other humans, not a machine."